Who we are

-We are a specialist emotional wellbeing and specialist mental health service for all children and young people registered with a GP in Gloucestershire or Herefordshire.
+We are a specialist emotional wellbeing and specialist mental health service for all children and young people registered with a GP in Gloucestershire.

 Everyone feels stressed, anxious, down or angry from time to time but sometimes these feelings can be overwhelming and just won’t go away.
 Usually children and young people referred to us will be experiencing emotional wellbeing problems that significantly affect their ability to cope with normal stresses and demands of life.

 Our staff are specially trained and have lots of experience of talking to children and young people, and their parents and carers, about thoughts and feelings.
 There are many ways we can help.
 Everyone who uses our service can talk privately and confidentially.
 Most importantly, we are here to offer help and understanding.

 If other services or professionals are already providing support, we may think about working in partnership with these staff to ensure the best possible plan of care is achieved.

 We work in many different ways with young people, depending on their needs.
 Our team of psychiatrists, psychologists, community nurses, and therapists provide specialist support for the young person and their family.
 This could include any of the following:

 Art therapy - using art to help express and understand your feelings.

 Cognitive behavioural therapy (CBT) - a talking therapy that can help manage your problems by helping you to change the way you think and behave.

 Family therapy - working with the whole family to help you understand each other better and to generate shared solutions.